 Welcome to American Legion Post 63 in Burlington NC.

-We are men and women who are active duty military or have served honorably in the military during any of the eligible war eras.
+We are men and women who are active duty military or have served honorably in the military.

 We, like all American Legion (www.legion.org) members, are volunteers who serve with a commitment to support our fellow service members and veterans, mentor youth, sponsor programs for the betterment of our community and our veterans, and advocate patriotism, honor, and national security.